 - Easy to understand

 - Potential for emotional and impulse purchases

 - Lower risk and costs of entry

 - Price-sensitive customers

 One reason B2C is so popular as a business model is that it’s easy to understand and explain.
-When people ask what your SaaS business does, you can state it simply: “We sell design software to interior decorators.”
+For example, when people ask what your SaaS business does, you can simply state: “We sell design software to interior decorators.”

 A classic characteristic of the B2C model is a short sales cycle.
 Unlike the B2B model – where businesses take a long time to make decisions and allot budget – in the B2C model, customers can buy quickly.
-They might go from interest to purchase within a few minutes.
+The consumer decision journey might go from interest to purchase within a few minutes.

-This means your total sales cycle is very rapid.
-Your company must be prepared to handle rapid-fire issues like customer questions, billing issues, and refunds.
+Thanks to the shorter sales cycle, your company must be prepared to handle rapid-fire issues like customer questions, billing issues, and refunds.
 It’s crucial to have an ecommerce platform that can handle this level of customer support.

-It’s important to keep in mind that consumers are very price-sensitive.
-Big companies can swallow the cost of an expensive subscription; individual people will balk at high prices.
-Remember this as you set SaaS package prices.
+It’s important to keep in mind that consumer preferences can also vary between B2B and B2C.
+Consider price-sensitivity as a prime example.
+While most big companies can swallow the cost of an expensive subscription; individual people will balk at high prices and may abandon their shopping cart altogether.